Making this Recipe? Don't forget to snap a beauty shot, share it on Instagram and tag/mention @taste.of.good

 - Add about 1 cup of the water or broth and give it a good stir ensuring that not bits are stuck to the bottom of the pot.

-- Add All other ingredients to the pot: Allspice, Chili Peppers, Lime Juice, Salt, Chicken, Chicken Bones (if using), Bay Leaves, Potatoes (if using) give it another good stir to get everything mixed up and hanging out together.
+- Add All other ingredients to the pot: Allspice, Chili Peppers (if using), Lime Juice, Salt, Chicken, Bay Leaves, Potatoes (if using) give it another good stir to get everything mixed up and hanging out together.

 - Add the rest of your broth/water, ensure that you add enough so your chicken is covered but be sure not to overfill your pressure cooker (per your models instructions...safety first!)